shuaibiyy/lambda-registry/README.md

 ## Requirements

+* A machine with [Terraform](https://www.terraform.io/) installed.
-You need to have [Terraform](https://www.terraform.io/) installed and a functioning [AWS](https://aws.amazon.com/) account to deploy this project.
+* A functioning [AWS](https://aws.amazon.com/) account with access to these AWS services:

-You need to create an S3 bucket first.
+  * AWS Lambda
+  * API Gateway
+  * DynamoDB
+  * S3
+* An S3 bucket where the AWS lambda artifact will be stored.

 ## Request Payload